chrisgrieser/nvim-rip-substitute/README.md

 )
 ```

-- Normal mode: prefills the cursorword.
+- Normal mode: prefills the word under the cursor
-- Visual mode: prefills the selection.
+- Visual mode: prefills the selection
 - Visual **line** mode: replacements are only applied to the selected lines
-  (the selection is used as range).
+  (= the selection is used as range)

 **Ex command**
 Alternatively, you can use the ex command `:RipSubstitute`, which also